 Coping and support

-Dealing with the possibility of permanent complications of peripheral nerve tumors and deciding which treatment would be best for you can be quite stressful.
-Here are some suggestions you may find helpful:
+It can be stressful to deal with the possibility of peripheral nerve tumor complications.
+Choosing which treatment would be best for you also can be a hard decision.
+These suggestions may help:

-- Educate yourself about peripheral nerve tumors.
+- Learn as much as you can about peripheral nerve tumors.
 The more you know, the better prepared you'll be to make good choices about treatment.
-Besides talking to your doctor, you may want to talk to a counselor or a social worker.
-Or you may find it helpful to talk to other people who've had a condition like yours and learn more about their experiences during and after treatment.
+Besides talking to your health care provider, you may want to talk to a counselor or a social worker.
+Or you may find it helpful to talk to other people who've had a condition like yours.
+Ask about their experiences during and after treatment.

 Preparing for an appointment

-If your primary care doctor thinks you have a peripheral nerve tumor, he or she may refer you to a doctor who specializes in disorders of the nervous system (neurologist) or a doctor trained in brain and nervous system surgery (neurosurgeon).
+If your primary care provider thinks you have a peripheral nerve tumor, you'll be referred to a specialist.
+Specialists include doctors who are experts in disorders of the nervous system, called neurologists, and doctors trained in brain and nervous system surgery, called neurosurgeons.

 What you can do